For more information on riding Metrorail or Metrobus, call 202-637-7000 or TTY 202-638-3780.

-Morgan Boulevard Station on the Blue Line is the closest station to FedEx Field.
+Morgan Boulevard Station on the Silver or Blue Line is the closest station to FedEx Field.
 The station is nine-tenths of a mile from the stadium and a pedestrian walkway offers direct access to the stadium.
-The Largo Town Center Metrorail station, also on the Blue Line, is one mile away from the stadium.
+The Largo Town Center Metrorail station, also on the Silver or Blue Line, is one mile away from the stadium.

 Parking Procedures at Morgan Boulevard and Largo Town Center

-During events at FedEx Field, a $25 parking fee applies at Morgan Blvd and Largo Town Center stations for anyone who has not taken a qualifying Metrorail trip.
-Metrorail riders who use the system for qualifying trips will be charged standard parking rates at all times when they use the same SmarTrip® card used for rail travel.
-A qualifying trip is one that begins at a station other than Largo Town Center, Morgan Blvd, Addison Road, Capitol Heights or Benning Road.
-For example, a rider traveling from Stadium-Armory to Morgan Blvd has taken a qualifying trip and would pay regular parking rates ($4.50 on weekdays, free on weekends); however, a rider who boards at Largo Town Center and exits at Morgan Blvd would be subject to the $25 rate during stadium events.
+For any Non-Rider, there is a $15.00 Special Event Parking Fee at Morgan Blvd. and Largo Town Center during events at FedEx Field.
+Metrorail riders who use the same SmarTrip® card to ride to Morgan Blvd. or Largo Town Center and exit the parking facility will be charged the standard parking rates in effect upon exiting.
+A qualifying Metro ride is one that begins at a station other than Largo Town Center, Morgan Blvd, Addison Road, Capitol Heights, or Benning Road.
+For example, a rider traveling from Stadium-Armory to Morgan Blvd has taken a qualifying trip and would pay regular parking rates ($5.10 on weekdays, free on weekends); however, a rider who boards at Largo Town Center and exits at Morgan Blvd would be subject to the $15 Special Event Parking Fee during stadium events.

-The $25 rate is in effect three hours prior to event time and remains in effect until two hours after the event.
+The $15 rate is in effect at the time of Kick Off and remains in effect until two hours after the event.
 This fee ensures that a market-based parking fee is charged to patrons attending these events.

 Normal events are scheduled to end before midnight, allowing adequate time to use Metrorail.
 When the occasional delay or overtime game occurs, Metrorail service will be extended.
 Convenient Metrorail service is available at several stations around the Verizon Center to relieve congestion.
 The Metrorail stations are: